Skip to main content

 To see whether your pattern of alcohol use puts you at risk for AUD, please visit Rethinking Drinking at: rethinkingdrinking.niaaa.nih.gov

-According to the Substance Abuse and Mental Health Services Administration (SAMHSA), many (but not all) NSDUH estimates from 2022 are comparable with estimates from 2021, as long as updated 2021 estimates, provided in the 2022 Detailed Tables, are used.
-Please see the 2022 Frequently Asked Questions for more information.
+According to the Substance Abuse and Mental Health Services Administration (SAMHSA), many (but not all) NSDUH estimates from 2023 are comparable with estimates from 2022 and updated 2021 estimates.
+However, 2021–2023 estimates are not comparable with 2020 or prior years' estimates.
+Please see the 2023 NSDUH Frequently Asked Questions and section 2.3.4 of the 2023 Methodological Summary and Definitions report for more details.

 1. White A, Castle IJP, Chen CM, Shirley M, Roach D, Hingson R. Converging patterns of alcohol use and related outcomes among females and males in the United States, 2002 to 2012.
 Alcohol Clin Exp Res.
 2015;39:1712–26.
 PubMed PMID: 26331879